TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 In the connection, note that,
 1. Host - In this field we give private ip of the on-premise system on which database is hosted.
-2. On-premise "True" means that it establish connection to on-premise system.
+2. On-premise "True" means that it establishes connection to on-premise database.

 ### The Flow